kasrababaei/swift-notes/concurrency.md

 // 5 <NSThread: 0x600002a24140>{number = 4, name = (null)}
 ```

-Just like `OperationQueue`, `DispatchQueue` can also make sure thread thread
+Just like `OperationQueue`, `DispatchQueue` can also make sure thread
 exhaustion doesn't happen.

 `DispatchQueue` is also capable of scheduling work to be performed in the future